dylanreed/dylan.blog/_posts/2003-07-31-harper-is-the-best-barisax-player-ever.markdown

 tags: []
 comments: []
 ---

-<p>I am helping my mom and dad while they are remodeling their house. as i was cleaning out a cabinet i happend to find a tape. the tape is of harper's jr high jazz band. it rules. i hope to convert it to mp3 so everyone can hear it. </p>
+I am helping my mom and dad while they are remodeling their house. as i was cleaning out a cabinet i happend to find a tape. the tape is of harper's jr high jazz band. it rules. i hope to convert it to mp3 so everyone can hear it.

-<p>I am the best unicycler at unc and i can almost multiplex five balls<br />
+I am the best unicycler at unc and i can almost multiplex five balls
-word</p>
+word

-<p>dylan</p>
+dylan